bwinton/TabCenter/README.txt

   some group-related features (collapse group, tab previews, etc.)

 * Very few other features and hopefully little or no preference settings.
-  Instead a good JavaScript API shall be provided for other extensions (e.g. JetPack SDK based) to provide additional features.
+  Instead a good JavaScript API might be provided for other extensions (e.g. JetPack SDK based) to provide additional features.

 * Native look and feel.